bluedabadi/SchwabAutoTrading/README.md

 options: composed of basic classes like stocks, options and option_chains.

-trading: it deals with trading current positions of all accounts in trade_options.py; and it scan through a list of stocks and trade it if there are significant price changes.
+trading: it deals with trading current positions of all accounts in trade_options.py; and it scan through a list of stocks and trade it if there are significant price changes, if so, STO put/call trades; and it check whether there is earnings next day, if so, STO a put that expires the Friday of the same week.

 main.py: Run this every day to trade!!!!